oschrenk/notes/homebrew.md

 | `brew audit` 							| Audits all formulae for common code and style issues |
 | `brew cleanup foo` 					| For all installed or specific formulae, removes any older versions from the cellar [^4] |

+[^1]: Homebrew will attempt to automatically derive the formula name and version, if it fails, you'll have to make your own template.
+I suggest copying wget's.

+[^2]: This is done automatically when you install formula.
+It is useful for DIY installation, or in cases where you want to swap out different versions of the same package that you have installed at the same time.

+[^3]: This is generally not needed.
+However, it can be useful if you are doing DIY installations.

+[^4]: To delete only a specific out of date version, just go to the folder in the Cellar and `rm -rf` it, or drag it to the trash in Finder.

 ## Homebrew in a Multi-User Environment ##

 Create a new group called `Local` (name is irrelevant)